 Allergy testing is often viewed as a simple solution.
-However, hair and saliva allergy tests for dogs have been proven to be largely inaccurate and not the best means of identifying the allergen.
+However, dog hair and saliva allergy tests have been proven to be largely inaccurate and not the best way to identify allergens.

 Carrying out an elimination diet is widely recognized as the only reliable way to diagnose a specific food allergy in dogs.
 It’s time-consuming, and you need to be strict, but, in the long term, it could be worth it.

-An elimination diet is highly restrictive, so should only be done with the assistance of a vet.
-This process involves removing all food sources and putting your dog onto a limited ingredient diet.
+An elimination diet is highly restrictive, so it should only be done with the assistance of a vet.
+This process involves removing all food sources and putting your dog onto a limited-ingredient diet.
 This diet will consist of a novel protein and carbohydrate source that they haven’t had before.

 The dog should be on this diet for at least eight to twelve weeks.
 It can take several weeks for the effects of the previous food to leave their system.
 Food types are then slowly re-introduced, one by one, until the offending allergen is found.